 Day 8/Mon – Busan – Gyeongju (B/L)

 Following breakfast we drive 100 kilometres northeast to Gyeongju.
 After dropping off bags at the hotel, we driver another 16km northbound to Yangdong Folk Village – a UNESCO World Heritage site from the Joseon Dynasty (1392-1897).

 Day 9/Tue: Gyeongju (B/L)

 Gyeongju is a city on South Korea’s southeast coast.
 It was the capital of the 1,000-year-long Silla dynasty and is known for its extensive historical remains.
 The 8th-century Bulguksa Temple features twin stone pagodas, a series of wooden staircases and a large bronze Buddha.
 Nearby, Seokguram Grotto houses a towering seated Buddha and offers panoramic views of the sun rising over the Sea of Japan.

-We spend the afternoon exploring Seokguram Grotto and Bulguksa Temple – both inscribed as UNESCO Heritage Sites in 1995.
+We spend the morning exploring Seokguram Grotto and Bulguksa Temple – both inscribed as UNESCO Heritage Sites in 1995.
 In the afternoon, we will visit Tumuli Park, Cheonmachong, the National Gyeongju Museum and Anapji Pond.

 Day 10/Wed: Gyeongju – Seoul (B/L)